The 11 Best Robotics Toys To Teach Kids Coding And STEM Skills

 Sphero SPRK Edition

-SPRK — which stands for Schools, Parents, Robots, Kids — does all the app-controlled spinning, jumping, and R2D2 attitude-flipping that the original Sphero does, but ups the ante in 2 significant ways.
-First, it lets kids start coding without any prior experience simply by dragging and dropping visual blocks in an app (iOs, Android) that controls elements like speed, heading, and spin.
+SPRK — which stands for Schools, Parents, Robots, Kids — does all the app-controlled spinning, jumping, and R2D2 attitude-flipping that the original Sphero does, but ups the ante in two significant ways.
+First, it lets kids start coding without any prior experience simply by dragging and dropping visual blocks in an app (iOS, Android) that controls elements like speed, heading, and spin.
 Second, SPRK features a transparent shell, so they can literally see how their programs translate to the ball’s robotics.
 SPRK is also compatible with all the original Sphero games and apps, so simply switching it to drive mode and terrorizing the cat is a-okay.
 Learning should be fun, after all.

 These blocks snap together using magnets and ball-bearings to form thousands of robots.
-Kids as young as 4 can build simple robots (and their understanding of larger systems) with Cubelets, while MOSS kits offer more complex robot builds that older kids can program to respond to light and proximity.
+Kids as young as 4 can build robots (and their understanding of larger systems) with Cubelets, while MOSS kits offer more complex robot builds that older kids can program to respond to light and proximity.
 Consider these the ghosts of LEGO future, after the robots have taken over and blocks have evolved.

 LittleBits Gizmos And Gadgets

 Feel like taking a crack at building your own automaton?
 LittleBits are electronic building block kits full of buttons, triggers, switches, wires, batteries, motors, LEDs, and more (the “Bits”) to encourage your kid (the “Little”) to invent all the things.
-This kit was dubbed “The ultimate invention toolbox” because its 60+ parts can create 12 included inventions — among them a “Bubblebot,” pinball machine, and RC car — plus hundreds more online.
+This robot building kit was dubbed “The ultimate invention toolbox” because its 60+ parts can create 12 included inventions — among them a “Bubblebot,” pinball machine, and RC car — plus hundreds more online.
 All those hours of creativity and distraction should excite you more than a little bit.

 If you’ve decided ping-pong is the fastest way for you to raise an Olympic champion, Trainerbot will be your kid’s coach for a fraction of what it would cost to fly Deng Yaping over for a tutorial.
-This smartphone-connected wireless device holds 30 ping-pong balls and fires them at random intervals and levels of difficulty.
+This smartphone-connected wireless robot holds 30 ping-pong balls and fires them at random intervals and levels of difficulty.
 All you have to do is pair it to your iPhone, select the level of difficulty, and Trainerbot will bring the pain.
 It even has a multiplayer mode that fires at different rates to either side of the net.
 Just try asking Roomba to serve a ball with varying spin rotation and velocity.
 It can’t.
 And that’s because Roomba hates fun!